ZhongzhouYang/Solactive_Index_Modelling/README.md

 # Solactive_Index_Modelling

-Please kindy find this Responsitory as the submission for Solactive Assessment Index Modelling Test
+Please kindy find this Repository as the submission for Solactive Assessment Index Modelling Test.
+The code and supplementary comments are in the index_model/index.py file.

-Thank you
+Thank you.